hypervel/hypervel.org/docs/docs/filesystem.md

 ## Custom Filesystems

-Laravel Hyperf's Flysystem integration provides support for several "drivers" out of the box; however, Flysystem is not limited to these and has adapters for many other storage systems.
-You can create a custom driver if you want to use one of these additional adapters in your Laravel Hyperf application.
+Hypervel's Flysystem integration provides support for several "drivers" out of the box; however, Flysystem is not limited to these and has adapters for many other storage systems.
+You can create a custom driver if you want to use one of these additional adapters in your Hypervel application.

 In order to define a custom filesystem you will need a Flysystem adapter.
 Let's add a community maintained Dropbox adapter to our project: